Glen Innes Post and Telegraph Office

-Glen Innes Post and Telegraph Office is a heritage-listed post office at Grey Street, Glen Innes, Glen Innes Severn, New South Wales, Australia.
+Glen Innes Post and Telegraph Office is a heritage-listed post office at Grey Street, Glen Innes, in the New England region of New South Wales, Australia.
 It was designed by NSW Government Architect's Office under Walter Liberty Vernon. and built from 1895 to 1896 by Sandbrook Brothers.
 The property is owned by Australia Post.
 It was added to the New South Wales State Heritage Register on 23 June 2000.
 It was added to the Australian Commonwealth Heritage List on 8 November 2011.

 History

 In 1828 the first post offices outside Sydney were established, with offices in Bathurst, Campbelltown, Parramatta, Liverpool, Newcastle, Penrith and Windsor.
 By 1839 there were forty post offices in the colony, with more opening as settlement spread.
-The advance of postal services was further increased as the railway network began to be established throughout NSW from the 1860s.
+The advance of postal services was further increased as the railway network began to be established throughout NSW in the 1860s.

-The appointment of James Barnet as Acting Colonial Architect in 1862 coincided with a considerable increase in funding to the public works program.
+The appointment of James Barnet as Acting Colonial Architect in 1862 coincided with a considerable increase in funding for the public works program.
 Between 1865 and 1890 the Colonial Architects Office was responsible for the building and maintenance of 169 Post Offices and telegraph offices in NSW.
 The post offices constructed during this period were designed in a variety of architectural styles, as Barnet argued that the local parliamentary representatives always preferred "different patterns".

 The 1890s witnessed a building boom in the town of Glen Innes with many of the grand public and commercial buildings along the main street being erected.
 In 1896 a new post office was constructed on the site of the former office which had been demolished to make way for it.
 The building was designed by the Office of the Colonial Architect under the direction of Walter Liberty Vernon, with the building tender being awarded to the Sandbrook Brothers for £2505.
 The office was opened for business on 7 December 1896.

 A gable-ended addition to the east fronting Meade Street was constructed between 1913 and 1914.
 Major sympathetic additions to the east also appear to have occurred during a c.
 1980s.